FrozenWolfyy/Digital-Signal-Processing-Lab/Lab 3/README.md

 Aim
 -----
-1. Find magnitue spectrum of a signal sampled at 100 Hz using DFT algorithm.
+1. Find magnitue spectrum of a signal sampled at 100 Hz using DFT algorithm.</br>
-    a.
+   ;nbsp a.
 Use matrix representation of DFT to compute DFT coefficients for a given signal with duration of 3 sec.
 2. Compute period of a signal and compare with autocorrelation based period estimation method.

 Find the links below.